savonet/book/video.md

 \index{mux}

-Given an audio source `a` and a video source `v`, one can combine them in order to make a source `s` with both audio and video with the `mux_audio` and `mux_video` operators, which respectively add audio and video to a source, by
+Given an audio source `a` and a video source `v`, one can combine them in order to make a source `s` with both audio and video with the `source.mux.audio` and `source.mux.video` operators.
+Namely, in

 ```{.liquidsoap include="liq/mux_audio.liq" from=2 to=-1}
 ```

-or
+the `source.mux.audio` replaces the audio channel of the source `v` by the one of the source `a`.
+And we can similarly replace the video channel with

 ```{.liquidsoap include="liq/mux_video.liq" from=2 to=-1}
 ```